schierlm/Oberon2013Modifications/DefragmentFreeSpace/README.md

 - Restart the system.

 - In case you are using the Lite version, run `Defragger.Prepare` and `System.Collect`.

+- If you want to preserve date stamps (full version only), run `Defragger.SetPreserveDates`.

+- If you want to overwrite all unused disk space with zeroes (full version only), run `Defragger.SetCleanDisk`.

 - Run `Defragger.Defrag`.